diegochavez/diegochavez/README.md

 ### Hi there welcome

-- I’m currently working at Fenergo.com
+- I’m currently working at Arkitech
-- Working with Python every day
+- Working with C# and Python
-- I’m currently learning Rust
-- I’m looking to collaborate in OpenSource